xwp/engineering-best-practices/workflows/local-development-environment.md

 ## Configuration

-We can add it to our package.json scripts to:

-	"scripts": {
-		"env":"wp-env"
-	}

-To be able to customise `wp-env` we can use `.wp-env.json` in the directory where we run the `wp-env` from.
+To be able to customize `wp-env` we can use `.wp-env.json` in the directory where we run the `wp-env` from.
-Bellow is an example of .wp-env.json file that defines:
+Bellow is an example of .wp-env.json file which defines:

-- php version 7.4 is used,
-- the WP files will be stored into /tools/wordpress folder
-- defines mapping of the plugins
-- defines themes from current folder to be used.
 ```
 {
  	"phpVersion": "7.4",
   	"core": "./tools/wordpress",
-  	"plugins": [],
+	"port": 4013,
     "mappings": {
+        "wp-content/mu-plugins": "./path/to/local/mu-plugins",
+        "wp-content/themes": "./path/to/local/themes",
-  		"wp-content/plugins": "../../plugins"
+        "wp-content/plugins": "./path/to/local/plugins"
-  	},
-  	"themes": [
-  		"."
-  	]
     }
+}
 ```

+- *phpVersion* - php version to 7.4,
+- *core* - WP files will be stored into /tools/wordpress folder
+- *port* - custom port number
+- *plugins* - all plugins in the `plugins` key are activated by default
+- *themes* - a list of themes to install in the environment.
+- *mappings* - the mapping allows you to mount a directory to any location in the wordpress install, so you could even mount a subdirectory.
+Note: Plugins and themes defined here will not be activated by default.

 # Docker images

-We can have indepth controll of the environment we use, to be able to replicate deployment environment on our local host.
-In this tutorial, we will use repository for [Pantheon site template](https://github.com/xwp/pantheon-site).
+Working with Docker images is the best way to gain in-depth control of the development environment and to be able to replicate deployment environment on our local host.
+In this tutorial, we will reference [Pantheon site template](https://github.com/xwp/pantheon-site), where we create all WordPress files and store it in `web` folder.

-## Requiremens:
+## Requirements:

 - [Docker](https://www.docker.com)
 - [Node.js](https://nodejs.org)
 - [Composer](https://getcomposer.org)
 - [mkcert](https://github.com/FiloSottile/mkcert) for simple local TLS setup.

 Use a package manager like  [Homebrew](https://brew.sh/) to install project dependencies:

 ```
 brew install git docker php@7.4 composer node@14 mkcert
 ```